Maryport and Carlisle Railway: Trouble with termini – the Crown Street affair

-Hudson, once he became the lessee of the M&CR demanded a much higher sum: not just for the land (about six acres), but as compensation for the loss of the passenger traffic and coal trade which it was claimed would follow if the Crown Street station was lost and a new station had to be built at Bogfield (the cost of which he also asked the L&CR to meet).
+Hudson, once he became the lessee of the M&CR demanded a much higher sum: not just for the land (about 6 acre), but as compensation for the loss of the passenger traffic and coal trade which it was claimed would follow if the Crown Street station was lost and a new station had to be built at Bogfield (the cost of which he also asked the L&CR to meet).
 At a two-day hearing held at Carlisle in January 1849 to ascertain the true value, witnesses for the M&CR (all associated with or employed by Hudson-controlled lines) gave their estimates of the appropriate total compensation; all the estimates were over £70,000.
 After hearing the evidence for the L&CR on agreements previously reached between the companies, the jury awarded the M&CR £7,171 4s 3d for the land, with no compensation for the other items claimed for.
 The awarded sum was duly paid into court and at the end of February 1849 the M&CR was given formal notice to quit.
 Hudson refused and attempted to get the proceedings quashed.
 (Note: Hudson attempted to get proceedings quashed on a procedural point: M&CR legal affairs had been attended to by the same solicitor as before its lease, but he was no longer officially its company solicitor.
 Only the official company solicitors (a York firm) had the authority to agree to the choice of jurymen.
 The case was not heard until 1850, when it was dismissed; the former company secretary clearly was an authorised agent of the York solicitors.)